 - United Airlines: Pilot Positions

 Engineering & maintenance

-Competency-based training (CBT) for engineering and maintenance personnel, working in aircraft and component maintenance organizations, is oriented to establish a workforce being competent to perform a defined set of maintenance tasks to defined standards.
+Competency-based training (CBT) for engineering and maintenance personnel engaged in aircraft and component maintenance activity is focused on building and supporting the workforce competent to perform, in the aviation specific ecosystem conditions, a defined set of maintenance tasks to defined standards.

-In a traditional educational system, the training is centered on subject contents and the delivery of instruction is time-based and teacher-centered.
-In a Competency-Based Training and Assessment (CBTA) program, the delivery is based on training needs to perform defined tasks, and it is learner centered.
+In a traditional educational system, the training is strictly centered on subject matter content with delivery and assessment being instruction time-based and teacher-centered.
+In a Competency-Based Training and Assessment (CBTA) program, the delivery is based on learners’ training needs to perform defined categories of tasks, and it is student-centered.

-To support the development and implementation of a competency-base training program for engineering and maintenance personnel, we developed the following guidance material:
+To support the development and implementation of a competency-based training program for engineering and maintenance personnel, IATA developed the following guidance material: